 The Log-in credentials, save in session mechanism uses the Nextcloud login credentials of the user to connect to the storage.
 These are not stored anywhere on the server, but rather in the user session, giving increased security.
-The drawbacks are that sharing is disabled when this mechanism is in use, as Nextcloud has no access to the storage credentials, and background file scanning does not work.
+This method has some important drawbacks, since Nextcloud has no access to the storage credentials and therefore cannot perform any background tasks on the storage: